nistvan86/ikea-mailer/readme.md

     STORES="<comma_seperated_store_ids>"
     ITEMS="<space separated item ids>"

-You can find out the store IDs needed with the `ikea-availability-checker tool`, check it's documentation.
+You can find out the store IDs needed with the `ikea-availability-checker` tool, check it's documentation.
 Item IDs are shown on their IKEA pages and also at the end of each item page's URL.